gammapy/gammapy-meetings/dev-meetings/2025/2025-08-01/README.md

 Attendees: Régis Terrier (RT), Hanna (H), Quentin Remy (QR), Daniel Morcuende (DM), Kirsty Feijen (KF), Atreyee Sinha (AS), Katharina Egg (KE), Axel Donath (AD), Leander Schlegel (LS)
 # Agenda

 - RT: Yesterday we had extra meeting.
-Look at list of open PRs for v.2.0.
+Look at list of open PRs for v 2.0.

  #5954: "Separate internal EventList data model from gadf format"
  -------
  - RT: I Can quickly give the status.
 Now there is internal model for table.
 Conversion to and from GADF done in IO class    (EventListReader/Writer).
 One issue from validation error that made test fail, now added something for this: On read the reader opens table and it is checked that minimal columns are present, not a full validation but that minimal four columns are there.
 If not, error is raised.
 Otherwise, proceed building the objects and build table, add additional optional columns.
  - QR: Can we still read the SWGO data?
  - RT: I think it works, because the test was running on my machine.
-There is a test for this specific functionality.
-If you try to acces events, it would raise a ValueError (in case it fails ???).
+If you try to access poorly formatted events, it would raise a ValueError, though.
  - I will look at the test again, then it should be done, please review afterwards.

  #5859 "Remove deprecated code in FixedPointingInfo"
  ------
  - RT: Removes deprecated code in FixedPointingInfo.
-Deprecation warning has been there for a long while, now resolved.
+Deprecation warning has been there for a long while, now this is resolved.
 Changes remove quite a bit of code.
-Location has now explicitly to be passed to the projection function (???).
-Change that QR added.
+Location has now explicitly to be passed to the irf projection functions (in gammapy.makers.utils).
+This change was added by QR.
  - QR: I have a fail that is not visible on CI.
 Maybe someone can try if they see the same.
 RT: I will check.
 Modulo this issue, should be ready soon.

   #5898 "Add stacking functionality to LightCurveEstimator"
   ---------
-  - RT: Kirsty can you comment?
-  - KF: Yes, currently we have a test failing, when name of dataset is changed.
+  - KF: Currently we have a test failing, when name of dataset is changed.
 Not sure yet what causes this, AS had a look, but was not sure either.
-  - AS: I started looking into this but I still did not saw why.
-  - AD: WCS reference coordinate is None.
+  - AD: note that WCS reference coordinate is None.
-  - AS and AD discuss.
-AS: Strange that it fails afters stacking was introduced.
-I can take a look.
   - QR: Might be a precision error?
   - AS: Yes, might we need to add tolerance?
 I could do a PR with which we see which line is failing.
   - RT: Maybe dataset name is not the same and could lead to a problem?
   - AS: Yes that is the only point I found.
 Why it works for non-stacking case is confusing me.
   - AD: Depends on which axis you stack.
 For data axis it gives new names, along the energy axis it fails.
 First thing I would do is improve error message here to see where it is thrown.
 Info currently not enough.
 If axis are not aligned, the code should tell us why this is.
-  - AS: I have already a solution for this and will do a PR.
+  - AS: possible issue with `reoptimize` option.
-  - RT: Maybe say in docu that it is not advised to do with regular MapDatset?
-Discussion with AS.
+  - RT: Maybe say in docu that it is not advised to use this new option with regular MapDataset?
-  - RT: We have this issue to be solved, take a decision next week, AS gives update on Monday, RT agrees.
+  - RT: This stacking issue has to be solved, take a decision next week, AS gives update on Monday.

  #6029 "Standardized implementation prior_stat_sum"
  --------